Heritage listed properties

 State and local heritage places and objects are listed in the South Australian Heritage Register.
 Local heritage places and objects are also listed in the development plans for the areas where they are located.

-Reports on listings are provided to local councils and are available for public inspection by contacting the State Heritage Unit.
+Reports on listings are provided to local councils and are available for public inspection by contacting Heritage South Australia.
 They provide the following information:

 - register file number